-Raised by boomers, most millennials are pretty tech-savvy, and yet, according to surveys, they love getting mail.
+Raised by boomers, most millennials are pretty tech-savvy, and yet, according to surveys, they love getting direct mail.
 How much?
 Eighty-seven percent of them, according to a USPS survey.
 And how many respond to the call to action in their direct mail?
-57%.
+Amazingly, millennial direct mail response rates are hovering at around 57%.

 In your mail to this audience, you should:

 You want your prospects and customers to communicate seamlessly with your brand no matter where they are or what channel they’re using.
-To get them to go online, and to buy, QR codes make it easy; just a tap or two on their smartphones is all it takes.
-Mobile devices, according to the Wolfgang E-commerce Report 2019, now account for 53% of all web traffic, and 32% of revenue.
-Be where your millennial customers are.
+To get them to go online, and to buy, QR codes make it easy: a tap or two on their smartphones is all it takes.
+Mobile devices, according to Statista, now account for 54.4% of all web traffic, and 32% of revenue.
+Be where your direct mail millennial customers are.

 Millennials seek and weigh the opinions and endorsements of experts as well as influencers in the purchase process.
 Build credibility by referring to online brands that this demographic trusts.
-Some good examples with millennial appeal found on mail: Trustpilot, Charity Navigator, Shopify, and NerdWallet.
+Some good examples with direct mail millennial appeal include: Trustpilot, Charity Navigator, Shopify, and NerdWallet.